-Institutions shall strive to provide an environment that supports the best research and that fosters researchers' abilities to act honestly, accountably, openly and fairly in the search for, and dissemination of, knowledge.
+Institutions shall strive to provide an environment that supports the best research and that fosters researchers' abilities to act honestly, accountably, openly and fairly in the search for, and dissemination of, knowledge6.
 Institutions shall do so by:

 - a.
-Establishing and applying responsible research conduct policy(ies) and procedures that meet the requirements of this RCR Framework (ArticleSection 4.3); - b.
-Reporting to the SRCR as per Section Article 4.4. - c.
-Promoting education on, and awareness of, the importance of the responsible conduct of research (Section Article 4.5).
+Establishing and applying responsible research conduct policies and procedures that meet the requirements of this RCR Framework (Article 4.3); - b.
+Reporting to the SRCR as per Article 4.4.